barbagrigia/js-boilerplate/README.md

 ## CONTRIBUTING

-* ⇄ Pull requests and ★ Stars are always welcome.
+* ⇄ Pull/Merge requests and ★ Stars are always welcome.
 * For bugs and feature requests, please create an issue.
-* Pull requests must be accompanied by passing automated tests (`$ npm test`).
+* Pull/Merge requests must be accompanied by passing automated tests (`$ npm test`).

 ## [CHANGELOG](CHANGELOG.md)